MongoHQ/newrelic-mongodb-agent/README.md

 ## Base Installation and Configuration

+Prior to installation, you will need to configure Ruby and Gems with `foreman`.
+There are

 1. Download the latest release from (https://github.com/MongoHQ/newrelic_mongodb_extension/tags)
 2. Copy `config/template_newrelic_plugin.yml` to `config/newrelic_plugin.yml`
 3. Modify `config/newrelic_plugin.yml` as required
+3. Install required Ruby gems for the agent by running `bundle install` from the plugins parent directory.
 4. Run `foreman start`
 5. See "MongoDB" on the left side of your New Relic screen with available metrics

 ## Production Deployment Methods